Ghost distributions on supersymmetric spaces I: Koszul induced superspaces, branching, and the full ghost centre: The Group Case

 The above result recovers part of Gorelik's result in \cite{gorelik2000ghost}, where she proved that

-Here $S(\h)^{W_.}$ denotes the $\rho$-shifted $W$-invariant polynomials in $\h$, where $W$ has a slightly different action than usual (see \cite{gorelik2000ghost} for details).
+Here $S(\h)^{W_.}$ denotes the $\rho$-shifted $W$-invariant polynomials in $\h$.
 Gorelik proved this result by studying the action of $\AA$ on Verma modules of $\g$, and using known results on highest weight vectors in Verma modules.
 Thus far the author does not know how to reprove her results from a purely geometric standpoint.
 In particular the invariance under an even Weyl group remains elusive.